-Based on Action 1-Preferred Alternative 2 and recent commercial and recreational landings, all of the proposed commercial or recreational ACLs are expected to be met, resulting in triggering of the AMs (Action 5).
-Modifications to commercial and recreational management measures (Actions 3 and 4) are anticipated to decrease landings and length the season, but not to the extent that would prevent a closure for either sector.
+Based on Action 1-Preferred Alternative 2 and recent commercial and recreational landings, all of the proposed commercial or recreational ACLs are expected to be met, resulting in triggering of the AMs (Action 4).
+Modifications to recreational management measures (Actions 3 and 4) are anticipated to decrease landings and length the season, but not to the extent that would prevent a recreational closure.

-Administrative effects would not vary between Alternative 1 (No Action), Preferred Alternative 2, and Alternative 3 because the sector allocations are similar and an in-season closure is predicted for both sectors.
+Administrative effects would not vary between Alternative 1 (No Action), Preferred

+Alternative 2, and Alternative 3 because the sector allocations are similar and an in-season closure is predicted for both sectors.
 Administrative burdens depending on the recreational AM (Action 5) would relate to data monitoring, outreach, and enforcement of a short fishing season.
 Other administrative burdens that may result would take the form of development and dissemination of outreach and education materials for fishery participants and law enforcement.